About Me

 Strategic Decision Architecture for Growth-Stage Tech Companies

-I work on the structure behind these dynamics: the architecture of strategic decisions.
+I work on the structure behind these dynamics.

 What I Work On